The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Numerical Simulations

 \section{Numerical Simulations}

+We study the finite-sample performance of the dGCM test.
+Additional simulation results are reported in the supplement.
+We emphasize that our method can be used with any regression method for nonstationary time series, e.g., kernel \cite{vogt,wbwu_timevar_npreg, mult_str_wu_2022}, sieve \cite{zhouzhou_sieve}, and neural network \cite{kurisu_NSTS_DNN_2025} estimators.
+In the simulations below, we use the sieve method from \textcite{zhouzhou_sieve}.
+In Section A of the supplement, we prove that our test based on this sieve estimator has uniformly asymptotic Type I error control for the class of data generating processes used in these simulations.

-We study the performance of an instantiation of the dGCM test, which consists of running Algorithm~\ref{algo:dGCM_test} based on the predictions of the sieve time-varying regression estimator from \textcite{zhouzhou_sieve}.
-We refer to this procedure as the Sieve-dGCM test.
-We use Legendre polynomials as the basis functions.
-In Section~\ref{subsection:parameter_selection} of the supplement, we discuss how to select the number of basis functions for the sieve estimator with a novel cross-validation scheme, as well as how to select the lag-window parameter for covariance estimation.
-We use $s=5000$ Monte Carlo simulations to approximate the desired quantile of the test statistic.
-Additional simulation results are reported in Section~\ref{subsection:discuss_no_free_lunch} of the supplement.
+We refer to this instantiation of our dGCM test as the Sieve-dGCM test, which consists of running Algorithm~\ref{algo:dGCM_test} using the sieve method of \textcite{zhouzhou_sieve} to estimate the regression functions.
+The other aspects of the data generating process (e.g., functions for conditional variance and autocorrelation) need not be estimated.
+We use $N^{\mathrm{sim}}=5000$ simulations of the nonstationary Gaussian process from Algorithm~\ref{algo:dGCM_test} to approximate the desired quantile of the test statistic.
+We use Legendre polynomials as the basis functions for the sieve method.
+In Section D of the supplement, we discuss how to select the number of basis functions for the sieve method with a cross-validation scheme, as well as how to select the lag-window parameter for covariance estimation with a minimum volatility method.

 We compare the dGCM test with the generalized covariance measure (GCM) test \cite{shah_gcm_2020} using a generalized additive model, and the residual prediction test (RPT) \cite{gof_hdlm_2018,inv_causal_pred_2018} using the Nystr\"{o}m method and a random forest model.
 We use the implementations from the \texttt{CondIndTests} R package \cite{inv_causal_pred_2018}.
 We also examine how the dGCM test performs in the hypothetical scenario in which the time-varying regression functions are estimated perfectly.
 We refer to this test as Oracle-dGCM, which consists of running Algorithm~\ref{algo:dGCM_test} using the predictions from the true time-varying regression functions.
 We first generate $100$ realizations of the processes at sample sizes $n\in\{250,500,750, 1000\}$, and then we calculate the empirical rejection rates for each test using the significance level $\alpha=0.05$.
 To simplify the notation, in this section we suppress the dependence on the distribution $P\in\mathcal{P}_n$.